Joe Lacey Memorial Cup

-Lucy always works hard in the dojo, she has already developed some of the characteristics of the senior grades, she has built up a large number of “sweat hours” in her training bank and often gets frustrated with her own performance when training – both will stand her in good stead as she approaches her Shodan grading.
+Lucy always works hard in the dojo, she has already developed some of the characteristics of the senior grades, she has built up a large number of “sweat hours” in her training bank and often gets frustrated with her own performance when training – both stood her in good stead as she approached her successful Shodan grading.

 Lucy also volunteers to help at the club, she has helped instructing with the Early Class and appears to greatly enjoy throwing Ben around when the club does demonstrations!